mohan8git/ethnicity/README.md

 4. Train the model and check the accuracy.
 5. If accurcy is less than again train the model with better dataset.
 6. Store the weight file and keep the last weights so if anything goes wrong then you can use again start it over.
+7. When there is some kind of connection problem or execuation error then you can again start it from the initial.